-Srishti is the umbrella under which TGB is enabling learning and economic opportunities for different-ly-abled youth, through its training and rehabilitation initiatives in Munnar.
+Srishti is the umbrella under which TGB is enabling learning and economic opportunities for differently-abled youth, through its training and rehabilitation initiatives in Munnar.
 Set up in 1991, Srishti has five projects: The DARE (Development Activities in Rehabilitative Education) School, DARE Strawberry Unit, Athulya (handmade paper and paper products), Aranya (natural dye project) and The Deli (confectionary unit).
-The DARE
+The DARE School, an initiative of Srishti supported by Tata Global Beverages Limited inaugurated its new premises in Munnar in June 2014.
+The school which provides hope and opportunity to the lives of differently-abled children aged between 4 to 18 years of plantation workers was inaugurated in the presence of Mr. Ajoy Misra, Managing Director and CEO, Tata Global Beverages Limited and Mrs. Ratna Krishna Kumar, Managing Trustee of Srishti Trust.
+Located at the newly constructed unit in the Srishti complex and initiatives for communities that it serves.
+We shall also provide funding to build scalable vocational training initiatives.
+The objective of our skill development initiatives is not only to provide livelihood, but also give the person a liberal chance to explore opportunities.

-School, an initiative of Srishti supported by Tata Global Beverages Limited inaugurated its new premises in Munnar in June 2014.
-The school which provides hope and opportunity to the lives of differently-abled children aged between 4 to 18 years of plantation workers was inaugurated in the presence of Mr. Ajov Misra, Managing Director and CEO, Tata Global Beverages Limited and Mrs. Ratna Krishna Kumar, Managing Trustee of Srishti Trust.
-Located at the newly constructed unit in the Srishti complex and spread across a total area of 6255 sq.ft, DARE School is well equipped with 5 classrooms that comprises of 9 classes, a play area, a kitchen and dining area where the children are served hot and fresh food every day.
+spread across a total area of 6255 sq.ft, DARE School is well equipped with 5 classrooms that comprises of 9 classes, a play area, a kitchen and dining area where the children are served hot and fresh food every day.
 The school also provides various communication, skill-building programs and training in specific vocational skills for children above 16 years.
 The speciality of the school is a curriculum based on the ability of the individual child, supported by 18 staff members.